 - having your say on what new buildings should look like and what changes should be allowed for existing buildings

 - acquiring and managing assets for the community, such as public toilets and income-earning assets

 - granting planning permission for the new buildings that you want to see go ahead.

-Once an NDP is in place, Cornwall Council’s planning officers will be legally required to take all aspects of the Plan into account when they determine whether a planning application is approved or refused.
+Once an NDP is in place, Cornwall Council’s planning officers are legally required to take all aspects of the Plan into account when they determine whether a planning application is approved or refused.
 This legal requirement distinguishes the NDP from previous plans that have been drawn up for the parish.
 Moreover, by having an NDP in place the community will be in a better position to secure funding and bring forward projects that will make a difference to local people.
 However there are strictly enforced procedures for drawing up an NDP and getting it officially adopted.
-Most importantly, an NDP will only be considered for adoption if it has resulted from a fully open and quite lengthy consultation within the community; and a legally binding referendum will be needed to complete the process.
-Officers from Cornwall Council are available to provide guidance and assistance, but most of work would have to be done by local residents.
+Most importantly, an NDP will only be considered for adoption if it has resulted from a fully open and quite lengthy consultation within the community; and a legally binding referendum is needed to complete the process.
+Officers from Cornwall Council have been available to provide guidance and assistance, but most of the work in formulating the Plan has been done by local residents.